 - Build relationships early on.
 Get to know one another beyond ‘the work world” by having fun together.
 Often.
 Consider structured team building events, a special potluck meal or simple icebreakers before meetings.
 Do this in the “forming’ stage of team development and continue it on a regular basis.

 - Create a safe environment for differences of opinion.
 Your group ‘norms’ will likely address this.
-Encourage differences of opinion to surface, rather than ignoring them or glossing them over.
+Encourage differences of opinion to the surface, rather than ignoring them or glossing them over.
 On the other hand, don’t let petty, recurring differences dominate the agenda to the point where high performers lose patience.

 - Create small successes early on and celebrate them.
 Break your project down so that people can achieve sub-goals, experience success and get fired up for the next round.